“I am living proof that it is never too late to start living your dream.” - Patricia Bahia

 “I believe that by being fully ourselves we can change the world for the better.
 Simply by accepting and loving ourselves, we can create a ripple effect of hope, healing and inspiration for others on their journey.
 And you don’t have to wait for a cancer diagnosis to start living your bucket list.” - Patricia Bahia

 With music that uplifts, inspires, and makes you feel, Patricia’s contagious open-hearted joy shines through like a beacon in the night, whether she’s singing the upbeat positive Great Day to Be Alive, or meditating on being present in the moment, in her soothing pop ballad Be Here Now.

 Patricia’s music is highly melodic pop with stylistic nods toward folk, soft rock, electronic music and jazz, that draws comparisons to Aimee Mann, Ingrid Michaelson, Sara Bareilles, Sarah McLachlan, and Jason Mraz.

-Her songwriting skills are regularly heard in TV shows and films, including on ABC, CBS, NBC, Netflix, The CW, CMT, ESPN, Freeform, The Hallmark Channel, MTV and TVLand, and the opening and end title credits of the award-winning feature film The Price For Silence.
+Her songs are regularly heard in TV shows and films, including on ABC, CBS, NBC, Netflix, The CW, CMT, ESPN, Freeform, The Hallmark Channel, MTV and TVLand, and the opening and end title credits of the award-winning feature film The Price For Silence.

-Patricia’s songs have won recognition from the prestigious John Lennon Songwriting Contest (multi-genre Finalist); the Grand Prize in the West Coast Songwriters International Songwriting Contest; a Peace Song Award, and two Positive Music Awards.
+Patricia’s songs have won recognition from prestigious songwriting contests, including being honored with the Overall Grand Prize of the 2020 Peace Song Awards, the Grand Prize in the West Coast Songwriters International Songwriting Contest; recognition from the prestigious John Lennon Songwriting Contest (multi-genre Finalist); and four Positive Music Awards.